cronvel/spellcast/documentation.md

 # Spellcast!

-It's like 'make', but with a touch of Wizardry.
+It's like 'make', but with a touch of Wizardry!

 This Scroll is still a work in progress (specs, etc...)